3mdeb/blog.3mdeb.com/source/_posts/2015-12-08-using-platformio-with-ti-msp430-lunchpads.markdown

 platformio init --board=lpmsp430fr5969 --board=lpmsp430f5529_25
 ```

-First question is about auto-uploading successfully built project, so I
+PlatformIO first ask if we want auto-uploading successfully built project, so I
 answered y.
-Then PlatformIO inform about creating some directories and
+Then inform about creating some directories and
 `platformio.ini` file.
-After confirming toolchain downloading starts.
+After confirming toolchain, downloading starts.

 ## Problems with MSP430F5529LP

 ### Lack of main.cpp

-If you run platformio without any source code in `src` directory you will get error message like this:
+If you run PlatformIO without any source code in `src` directory you will get error message like this:

 ```
 .pioenvs/lpmsp430f5529_25/libFrameworkEnergia.a(main.o): In function `main':